Deep Learning-Based Human Pose Estimation: A Survey: 2D human pose estimation

 The second challenge is computation efficiency.
-Although some methods like OpenPose \cite{cao2017realtime} can achieve near real-time processing on special hardware with moderate computing power (e.g., 22 FPS on a machine with a Nvidia GTX 1080 Ti GPU), it is still difficult to implement the networks on resource-constrained devices.
-Real-world applications (e.g., online coaching, gaming, AR and VR) require more efficient HPE methods on commercial devices which can bring better interaction experience for users.
+Although some methods like OpenPose \cite{cao2017realtime} can achieve near real-time processing on special hardware with moderate computing power (e.g., 22 FPS with an Nvidia GTX 1080 Ti GPU), it is still difficult to implement the networks on resource-constrained devices.
+Real-world applications (e.g., gaming, AR, and VR) require more efficient HPE methods on commercial devices which can bring better interactive experiences for users.

 Another challenge lies in the limited data for rare poses.
-Although the size of current datasets for 2D HPE is large enough (e.g., COCO dataset\cite{lin2014microsoft}) for the normal pose estimation (e.g., standing, walking, running), these datasets have limited training data for unusual poses, e.g., falling.
+Although the size of current datasets for 2D HPE is large enough (e.g., COCO dataset \cite{lin2014microsoft}) for normal pose estimation (e.g., standing, walking, running), these datasets have limited training data for unusual poses, e.g., falling.
 The data imbalance may cause model bias, resulting in poor performance on those poses.
 It would be useful to develop effective data generation or augmentation techniques to generate extra pose data for training more robust models.